-On top of this list, you want to also make sure windows, doors, countertops and light switches are smudge and germ-free.
+On top of this list, you want to also make sure windows, doors, countertops, and light switches are smudge and germ-free.
 These areas can tend to get skipped if they don’t look outright dirty.

 There are many areas that might go without normal cleaning because they might look clean.
-But germs linger on all surfaces that has been touched or breathed on.
+But germs linger on all surfaces that have been touched or breathed on.
 Both on areas that look dirty and that appear clean to the naked eye.
 Wiping down all surface that patients and staff come in contact with is the best defense against spreading germs and illnesses.

 Once you have focused on the reception and patient areas, you’ll want to make sure you address your staff and physician areas.
 These are the people treating your ill patients and could be carrying the germs with them.
-Make sure the offices are more than dusted; the furniture and desk areas should also be wiped down and sanitized, making sure to catch the keyboard areas, phones and chairs.
+Make sure the offices are more than dusted; the furniture and desk areas should also be wiped down and sanitized, making sure to catch the keyboard areas, phones, and chairs.

-The staff desk areas should be addressed the same way and kept sanitized and tidy.
+The staff desk areas should be addressed the same way, and kept sanitized and tidy.
 A messy work space will make it difficult to keep it clean and disinfected.
 You want to make cleaning these areas an easy process to ensure it gets taken care of effortlessly and often.

 Sanitizing Supplies & Scheduling